totalspectrum/llvm-propeller2/wiki.md

 ### Startup code

 Right now, the only thing the startup code does is setup the stack pointer for the cog and jump to the starting function of the cog.
-If the cog is cog 0, this is hardcoded to set `sp` to 0x00200 and jump to 0x00400.
+If the cog is cog 0, this is hardcoded to set `ptra` to 0x00200 and jump to 0x00400.
 Otherwise, it pulls the initial stack pointer value and jump location from PTRA.

 ## Linking/Loading Programs